winny-23/skilharvest-project/README.md

  ### Recommendation

-    -More funds should be invested in service plan because more sales leading to generation of higher revenue are gotten from service plan.
+   - More funds should be invested in service plan because more sales leading to generation of higher revenue are gotten from service plan.

-   -More advertisement and sales strategies to increase sales should be employed in the North central and the choice of location of the store within this area, should be strategically considered.
+   - More advertisement and sales strategies to increase sales should be employed in the North central and the choice of location of the store within this area, should be strategically considered.

+   - Sales persons/staff can also observe public holidays since no insignificant revenue was generated on public holidays.

        Sales persons/staff can also o